MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ci-insights-across-org.md

 ## Omnichannel for Customer Service

 Customer Service Insights for Omnichannel brings many of the same key operational metrics and features right into your daily contact center operations.
-With the sentiment analysis dashboard, you can leverage Omnichannel's [real time sentiment data](https://docs.microsoft.com/dynamics365/omnichannel/administrator/enable-sentiment-analysis#preview-sentiment-drivers-reporting) to gain a better understanding of how customer interactions drive KPIs and satisfaction scores.
+With the sentiment analysis dashboard, you can leverage Omnichannel's [real-time sentiment data](https://docs.microsoft.com/dynamics365/omnichannel/administrator/enable-sentiment-analysis#preview-sentiment-drivers-reporting) to gain a better understanding of how customer interactions drive KPIs and satisfaction scores.

 For details on Omnichannel offerings, see the following topics: